 Think of healthy foods like SPF: They can help keep you protected so you can enjoy your hard-earned vacation days as much as possible.
 “I encourage clients to consume fruits and veggies rich in color (like berries, citrus fruits, bell peppers) that contain vitamins and antioxidants that help keep the immune system strong,” says Yasi Ansari, R.D., a nutritionist in California.

 Airports can feel like health deserts, but luckily this is changing as major airports make a push to offer healthier alternatives that will not leave you feeling so bloated by the time you board your flight.
 Still, it is wise to plan ahead says Ansari.
 “The last thing you want is to feel ‘hangry’ while waiting in the airport security line.
 Either bring snacks you love or eat a meal before heading to the airport,” she says.

 When you do need to grab a snack in the terminal, look for healthy options like trail mix or raw nuts.
 Not the most exciting, but the combo of fiber, protein and healthy fats will help keep you full until you can get a real meal.
 Ansari also recommends fiber-rich granola bars (look for versions with a short ingredient list and no added sugar) and protein-packed hummus and veggie snack packs.

 Before boarding a plane, she recommends getting a meal that is high in carbohydrates, moderate in protein and easily-digestible fiber.
-A Greek yogurt parfait or egg sandwich are good options.
+A Greek yogurt parfait or egg sandwich is a good option.
 “They are both high in protein, which will help you feel fuller.”
 If you are traveling later in the day, pack a sandwich or wrap and throw it in your carry-on.
 If that is not an option, at least come to the airport prepared.
 “Do a restaurant search of what is available at your terminal so you know what to expect,” she says.